afshaan4/ShakyRoads/README.md

 # Shaky Roads [WIP]

-This code uses your phones accelerometer and GPS to measure movement and your location and dumps those readings to a csv file, then using that data you can make a map of road quality.
+An app to record road quality, so here's the idea: read the accelerometer and GPS then save them to a csv then you can plot the acceleration readings to a map or make pretty graphs and all that.

 **Note:** It takes a while after you turn on your phones GPS till it displays your latitude and longitude.